-Information to formulate network constraint equations is provided to AEMO by Transmission Network Service Providers (TNSPs) via Network Outage Scheduler (NOS) and limit advice.
-The process of producing network constraint equations is detailed in the Constraint Formulation http://nos.prod.nemnet.net.au/nos
+Information to formulate network constraint equations is provided to AEMO by Transmission Network Service Providers (TNSPs) via Network Outage Scheduler (NOS)11 and limit advice.
+The process of producing network constraint equations is detailed in the Constraint Formulation Guidelines12.

-Guidelines.
 Within AEMO's market systems, constraint equations are marked as system normal if they apply to all plant in service.
 To model network or plant outages in the power system, separate outage constraint equations are formulated and applied with system normal constraint equations.